 These regulations prohibited electronically transmitting “patently offensive” or “indecent transmissions” to minors under 18 years of age.
 The Court ruled that the statute was not specific enough to protect speech as allowed by the First Amendment.
 Threatening speech, obscenity, fighting words, and libel, all receive little or no First Amendment protection.
 Laws that outlaw cyberstalking specifically state that a true threat must be involved, and threats are not protected actions.
 These statutes must be written with care in order to be detailed enough not to violate First Amendment rights but broad enough to be effective in prosecuting true criminals.

-President Bush signs law aimed at stalking and harassment on Internet
+President Bush signed law aimed at stalking and harassment on Internet

 In January 2006, President George W. Bush signed into law the Violence Against Women and Department of Justice Reauthorization Act of 2005, which was designed to extend many of the provisions of the Violence Against Women Act of 2000.
 Section 113 is “Preventing Cyberstalking.”
 The new provision extended an existing federal law on telephone harassment to include the use of the Internet to stalk or harass individuals.